By Dr Shane Oliver

 Outlook for markets

-Expect short-term share market volatility to remain high as we head into May (“sell in May and go away, come back on St Leger’s Day”) as the Fed eventually starts to soften markets up for another rate hike.
-However, beyond near-term volatility, we still see shares trending higher this year helped by a combination of relatively attractive valuations compared to bonds, further global monetary easing and continuing moderate global economic growth.
+After strong gains from their February lows shares are overbought and vulnerable to a pull back.
+Beyond the near term uncertainties though, we still see shares trending higher this year helped by a combination of relatively attractive valuations compared to bonds, further global monetary easing and continuing moderate global economic growth.

-Very low bond yields point to a soft medium-term return potential from them, but it’s hard to get too bearish in a world of fragile growth, spare capacity, weak commodity prices and low inflation.
-Bonds in higher yielding countries like Australia, the US and China are relatively attractive.
+Very low bond yields – with something like 25% of global sovereign bonds now having negative yields – pointing to a soft medium-term return potential, but it’s hard to get too bearish in a world of fragile growth, spare capacity, weak commodity prices and low inflation.
+Bonds in higher yielding countries like Australia, the US and maybe even China are relatively attractive.

 Commercial property and infrastructure are likely to continue benefitting from the ongoing search by investors for yield.

-Capital city residential property price gains are expected to slow to around 3% this year, as the heat comes out of Sydney and Melbourne.
-Prices are likely to continue to fall in Perth and Darwin, but price growth is likely to pick up in Brisbane.
+National capital city residential property price gains are expected to slow to around 3% this year, as the heat comes out of Sydney and Melbourne.
+Prices are likely to continue to fall in Perth and Darwin, but growth is likely to pick up in Brisbane.

 Cash and bank deposits are likely to continue to provide poor returns, with the RBA expected to cut the cash rate to 1.75%.

-The ongoing delay in Fed tightening and stronger data in Australia pose further short-term upside risks for the Australian dollar, possibly up to US$0.80.
-However, any further short-term strength in the Australian dollar is unlikely to go too far.
-The broad trend is likely to remain down as the interest rate differential in favour of Australia narrows, the RBA eventually resumes cutting the cash rate, the Fed eventually resumes hiking, commodity prices remain in a secular downswing and the Australian dollar undertakes its usual undershoot of fair value.
+The ongoing delay in Fed tightening and stronger data in Australia pose further short term upside risks for the Australian dollar.
+However, just as we saw with the early 2014 9% bounce, any short-term strength in the Australian dollar is unlikely to go too far and the broad trend is likely to remain down as the interest rate differential in favour of Australia narrows as the RBA eventually resumes cutting the cash rate, or at least resorts to jawboning, and the Fed eventually resumes hiking, commodity prices remain weak and the Australian dollar undertakes its usual undershoot of fair value.